lupyuen/lupyuen.github.io/src/rustsim.md

   Module._rust_main();  //  Omitted: Checking whether `rust_main` exists
 ```

+(Yep that's a Quantum Leap from JavaScript to WebAssembly to Rust and back!)

 Remember: Our Rust Firmware __doesn't run in Real Time__.

 Our Rust Firmware completes in an instant and __emits a stream of events__.
 (Including Time Delays)